 Travel and purchase protections make up often overlooked card perks that can add value, if you know how to spend to qualify for them.
 But unfortunately, Discover cut most of these benefits from its suite of cards in 2018.
 While basic protections for identity theft and fraud remain, popular cards like the Discover it® Miles or Discover it® Cash Back have tapered down benefits compared to competitors like American Express or Chase.

-The card network and fifth-largest card issuer (by balances) cut the following benefits in February 2018: purchase protection, return guarantee, extended product warranty, auto rental insurance and flight accident coverage.
-Additionally, Discover will no longer offer price protection as of Oct.
+The card network cut the following benefits in February 2018: purchase protection, return guarantee, extended product warranty, auto rental insurance and flight accident coverage.
+Additionally, Discover no longer offered price protection as of Oct.
 31, 2018.

 - Purchase protection: Purchases made before Feb.
 28, 2018, were covered; no claims could be made after July 13, 2018.
 Insured damaged or stolen purchases up to $500 for 90 days after purchase.